 The DIBELS Composite score is an overall measure of children's early literacy ability and is calculated by summing the subtest scores associated with each test administration period.
-The DIBELS Kindergarten Composite score serves as our baseline and the First Grade Composite score serves as our outcome measure.
+The DIBELS First Grade Composite score serves as our outcome measure.

 Data Sources